rdmatheus/bcsnsm/README.md

 ## Installation

-The development version of the `bcnsm` package is hosted on [GitHub](https://github.com/rdmatheus/bcnsm).
+The development version of the `bcsnsm` package is hosted on [GitHub](https://github.com/rdmatheus/bcsnsm).
 The installation of the package can be done using the `devtools` package.
 If it has not been previously installed, it can be added by executing the following command in the `R` environment: `install.packages("devtools")`.